sap-tutorials/Tutorials/tutorials/s4sdkjs-deploy-application-cloud-foundry/s4sdkjs-deploy-application-cloud-foundry.md

 cf create-service destination lite my-destination
 ```

-This tells `Cloud Foundry in SAP Cloud Platform` to create an instance of the destination service with service plan "lite" and make it accessible under the name "my-destination".
+This tells `Cloud Foundry in SAP Cloud Platform` to create an instance of the destination service with service plan **lite** and make it accessible under the name **my-destination**.
 We can now use the name to bind this service to our application.
-To do this, open your `manifest.yml` and add a section called "services", under which you can then add the name of the just created service.
+To do this, open your `manifest.yml` and add a section called `services`, under which you can then add the name of the just created service.

 The resulting `manifest.yml` should look like this: